Review our current and previous class offerings below:

 This series of interactive workshops will introduce new users to the basics of using EDirect to access exactly the PubMed data you need, in the format you need.
-Over the course of five 75-minute sessions, students will learn how to use EDirect commands in a Unix environment to access PubMed, design custom output formats, create basic data pipelines to get data quickly and efficiently, and develop simple strategies for solving real-world PubMed data-gathering challenges.
+Over the course of five 90-minute sessions (plus an optional "office hours"), students will learn how to use EDirect commands in a Unix environment to access PubMed, design custom output formats, create basic data pipelines to get data quickly and efficiently, and develop simple strategies for solving real-world PubMed data-gathering challenges.
 No prior Unix knowledge is required; novice users are welcome!

 This series of classes involves hands-on demonstrations and exercises, as well as homework exercises between sessions.
 We encourage students to follow along.
 Before registering for these classes, we strongly recommend that you:

 - Be comfortable conducting basic searches in PubMed.